caoccao/swc4j/docs/tutorials/tutorial_02_transpile_jsx.md

 System.out.println(output.getCode());
 ```

 * The output is as follows.
-As you can see, the Jsx factory is updated.
+As we can see, the Jsx factory is updated.

 ```js
 /*********************************************